 If you have large furniture items, even if you need them, consider whether they could be replaced with a smaller version or a space-saving option.
-Making an inventory kills two birds with one stone; it keeps you organized, but it also gives you a list you can use for home insurance in the new place.
+Making an inventory kills two birds with one stone.
+It keeps you organized, but it also gives you a list you can use for home insurance in the new place.

 2. Put things up for sale – in good time.

-Having a garage sale is an even quicker and easier option, although you may get less cash for your stuff this way.
+Having a garage sale is an even quicker and easier option.
+However, you may get less cash for your stuff this way.
 It’s the best way to get rid of low-value items that aren’t worth selling online.
 If you are organized, you could run more than one garage or yard sale ahead of your move to make sure you aren’t stuck with too many unwanted items at the end.

 If you find that you can’t get rid of a few items at the end – a highly likely scenario – don’t hold on to things for sentimentality’s sake.
-It’s hard to let go of things, especially if you’ve been prone to hoarding, but a charity shop will thank you for it and the chances are you won’t even remember you had it a few days later.
+It’s hard to let go of things, especially if you’ve been prone to hoarding.
+But, a charity shop will thank you for it, and the chances are you won’t even remember you had it a few days later.

 3. Embark on that long-awaited closet clear-out.